SaturnTsen/saturntsen.github.io/docs/notes/UM-CV/UM-CV 17 3D Vision.md

     - Use a bilinear interpolation to sample a CNN feature
 1. **Loss function**
     - Prediction & Ground-truth is not unique, so we want our prediction to be invariant to the representation.
-    - Loss: Chamfer distance between predicted samples and ground-truch samples.
+    - Loss: Chamfer distance between predicted samples and ground-truth samples.
     - [GEOMetrics: Exploiting Geometric Structure for Graph-Encoded Objects, ICML 2019](https://arxiv.org/abs/1901.11461)

 ## Shape Comparison Metrics